miagough/myrecipeapp/README.md

 - Update a recipe title and description
 - Add an image to a recipe
 - Update a recipe image
+- Add a location to a recipe using Google Maps
 - Toggle between light and dark mode

 ## Getting Started